Summary

 When climbing, focus on the contraction from your glutes to lift your hips toward the ceiling.
 Your body should form a straight line from shoulders to knees at the highest position.
 It is important to breathe correctly: inhale before starting the lift and exhale as you rise.
 This breathing technique will help you stabilize your core and maximize the force applied.

-The movement should be smooth and controlled.
-Avoid swinging your hips or using momentum to go up.
-The rise should be strictly due to the strength of your glute and hamstring muscles, ensuring that you are working the right muscle groups effectively.
+The movement should be fluid and controlled.
+Avoid swinging your hips or using momentum to climb.
+The ascent should be strictly due to the strength of your gluteal and hamstring muscles, ensuring that you are working the right muscle groups effectively.

 The descent is just as important as the climb.
 Control the movement by slowly lowering your hips toward the floor.
 Don't just let your body fall; maintain tension in your glutes and hamstrings throughout the descent.
 This helps increase time under muscle tension, which is crucial for building strength and mass.